elm-community/elm-faq/index.md

 ### How do I install an Elm package that has not been published to packages.elm-lang.org for use in my project?

 Clone the package into a separate directory and add its directory path to the `source-directories` section of the elm.json file for your project.
 As usual, you will also have to install any dependencies of the package.
-If the package includes any native javascript code you will have to also add `native-modules: true` to elm.json.
-In 0.17 onwards, you will also need to edit the Native files so that any references to `_user$project$module` will be replaced with `_your_user$your_project$module`.

 ### How can I parse Json into Elm data?